qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    Feature Architecture

 With the diagrams the dependencies and signal flows are shown.
-The analysis is done by applying the fault models :need:`gd_guidl__fault_models` for FMEA and the failure initiators :need:`gd_guidl__dfa_failure_initiators` for DFA.
+The analysis is done by applying the fault models :need:`gd_guidl__fault_models`In the above example's dynamic view the "flow component 1" to the user realizes a safety requirement.
+If we apply the fault model we may find the possible failure: "the message is not sent which leads to the user not being able to ..." - this could be mitigated by telling the user in an AoU: "the feature can not guarantee that the message is sent"
+DFA: Here we see in the static view that component 1 uses component 2.
+If we apply the failure initiators we may find the possible failure: "Component 2 is using up all execution time available to Component 1" which could be avoided by a OS which is reserving time for every component or by running these Components on different processors. for FMEA and the failure initiators :need:`gd_guidl__dfa_failure_initiators` for DFA.
 Some fault models and failure initiators may not be applicable for one safety function.
 In this case the reason shall be documented in the FMEA/DFA documents.
 So it can be shown that the analysis is completely done.

+A step-by-step-approach is described in :need:`gd_guidl__safety_analysis`.
+There are also examples for FMEA and DFA are given in :ref:`examples_fmea_dfa` to show how to use the templates, failure initiators and fault models.

 .. figure:: _assets/safety_analysis_component.drawio.svg
    :align: center